okteto-community/customize-customize-known-hosts-list/README.md

+> [!WARNING]
+>  Starting on Okteto 1.37, you can now configure your known_hosts directly via the Okteto Admin UI.
+[You can learn more about this in our documentation](https://www.okteto.com/docs/reference/known-issues/).

 # Custom Known Hosts for Okteto Pipelines

 > This repository is provided by the community and Okteto does not officially support it.